cloudflare/cloudflare-docs/content/browser-rendering/get-started/browser-rendering-with-DO.md

 ## 7. Test

 Run [`npx wrangler dev --remote`](/workers/wrangler/commands/#dev) to test your Worker locally before deploying to Cloudflare's global network.
+Take into account that there's no `local` mode support so `--remote` is required.

 ## 8. Deploy